johnalison/WorkingPhilosophy/DontLie.md

 - "Nothing is harder than speaking the truth and nothing is easier than flattering.
 If there is a 1/100 part of false note in speaking the truth it leads to discord.
 But if all is false in flattery it is just as agreeable"  (Crime and Punishment)

+- Never exaggerate, its a branch of lying (Baltasar Gracian)

+- Only act with honourable men.
+Dis-honorable ones are not constrained by virtue